jina-ai/dev-gpt/README.md

 - [ ] use gptdeploy list to show all deployments
 - [ ] gptdeploy delete to delete a deployment
 - [ ] gptdeploy update to update a deployment
+- [ ] if the user runs gptdeploy without any arguments, show the help message
+- [ ] start streamlit playground automatically after the deployment